danielsaidi/website_danielsaidi/collections/_lyrics/sgt-black/december-session/only-one.md

 It feels like something is gone
 It feels like, feels like a grave

-Is it too late,
+Is it too late
-to return to our early days?
+To return to our early days?

-when it was worth so much to be the only one
+When it was worth so much to be the only one
 Why is it so hard to be the only one?
 Please come, come to me now
 Show me of the meaning of being the one